Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 If any [slice](slices-docs), [ellipsis](ellipsis-indices), or
-[newaxis](newaxis-indices) indices precede or follow all the [integer](integer-indices) and integer array indices, the two sets of indices operate independently.
+[newaxis](newaxis-indices) indices precede or follow all the [integer](integer-indices) and integer array indices in an index, the two sets of indices operate independently.
 Slices and ellipses select the corresponding axes, newaxes add new axes to these locations, and the integer array indices select the elements on their respective axes, as previously described.

 For example, consider: